Non-Partisan Committee Endorses Two Candidates for School Trustee; Reception to be Held on May 2

-The Bronxville Non-Partisan Committee (“NPC”) is pleased to announce that it has chosen three nominees for Bronxville School trustee and will host a “Candidate Meet and Greet” reception on Tuesday, April 26, 2016 from 7:00 p.m. to 9:00 p.m. at the Bronxville Field Club.
+The Bronxville Non-Partisan Committee (“NPC”) is pleased to announce that it has chosen two nominees for Bronxville School Trustee and will host a “Candidate Meet and Greet” reception on Tuesday, May 2, 2017 at 7:30 p.m. at the Bronxville Field Club.

-All Bronxville residents are welcome and strongly urged to attend this informal gathering at which the three nominees, Jack Bierwirth, Tom Curran, and Arleen Thomas, will be available to answer questions from the community.
-These three candidates were nominated by the NPC to be placed on the ballot to run for the three open trustee positions on the Bronxville School Board.
-The NPC is very pleased about the nominees and the qualities they bring to the School Board and hopes that community members will take advantage of this opportunity to meet them.
-The annual School Budget Vote and School Board Trustee Election will be held on Tuesday, May 17, 2016.
+All Bronxville residents are welcome and urged to attend this informal gathering at which the two nominees, Michael Finley and Jennifer Russo, will be available to answer questions from the community.
+These two candidates were nominated by the NPC to be placed on the ballot to run for the two open trustee positions on the Bronxville School Board.
+The annual School Budget Vote and School Board Trustee Election will be held on Tuesday, May 16, 2017.

 A Bronxville resident since 2004, Michael has had an extensive career in private equity, first at Lehman Brothers and then, for the past 17 years, at two private equity firms that managed multi billion dollar funds.
 As part of his responsibilities, Michael monitored the portfolio of companies in which he had invested, worked extensively with management to form strategic direction of the business, raise debt, make changes to senior management, and act as a sounding board for executives.
 Over the course of the last 15 years, Michael has been a member of multiple private and public company boards, interacting with all levels and types of management teams.
 Michael holds an MBA and is a certified public accountant.